syncfusion-content/blazor-docs/blazor/datagrid/tool-bar.md

 ## Customize Toolbar buttons using CSS

-Customizing Toolbar buttons in Syncfusion&reg; Blazor Grid using CSS involves modifying the appearance of built-in toolbar buttons by applying CSS styles.
+Customizing Toolbar buttons in Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Grid using CSS involves modifying the appearance of built-in toolbar buttons by applying CSS styles.
 This provides a flexible and customizable way to enhance the visual presentation of the toolbar and create a cohesive interface.

 The appearance of the built-in Toolbar buttons can be modified by applying the following CSS styles.